OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/csharp/README.md

 ---
 page_type: sample
-description: This sample shows feature where user can send task request to his manager and manager can approve/reject request in groupchat.
+description: This sample shows a feature where user can send task request to his manager and manager can approve/reject the request in group chat.
 products:
 - office-teams
 - office